mercadopago/devsite-docs/guides/localization/migrating-v0-v1.en.md

 * If you only use Mercado Shops, this change will not affect you.
 * If you have your **own e-commerce, consult your IT staff**.
 * If you **operate with some e-commerce platform**, such as: Magento, Shopify or others **consult your technical support**.
+* If you use the payment search endpoint, you must consume the new resource and add a new parameter to obtain the same result.
+Please see the examples section below.

 ## Migrated resources